nicolesemerano/nicolesemerano.github.io/_posts/2020-5-23-Week1@Metis.md

 ---
 layout: post
-title: Week 1 at Metis:  I'm a Survivor!
+title: "Week 1 at Metis:  I'm a Survivor!"
 ---

 #### By: Nicole Semerano